bkestelman/central_limit_theorem/README.md

 The problem is that after we remove duplicates, we sometimes get a list of sums that looks like [-2, -1, -1.1942847e-16, 0, 1, 2].
 And if we inspect the original combinations, we see things like [(-1, -1), (-1, 0.333333337), (-1, 0.3333333326)...].
 We could round every number down to a few decimals, but even this breaks after several iterations.

 A more robust solution is to limit ourselves to integer random variables.
 This may sound restrictive, but it is easy to scale these values if we want to make plots with non-integer random variables.
 The important thing is that the internals for adding random variables only uses integers.
-Thus, our central class is IntegerRandomVariable.
+Thus, the central class is IntegerRandomVariable.

+## Scaling
+So far, I haven't implemented scaling, so the resultant distributions just keep getting bigger.
+Thankfully, matplotlib automatically scales it down for the chart, so the visualization looks as if it were scaled down anyways.